icaven/glm/manual.md

 Some Windows headers define min and max as macros which may cause compatibility with third party libraries such as GLM.
 It is highly recommended to [define NOMINMAX](http://stackoverflow.com/questions/4913922/possible-problems-with-nominmax-on-visual-c) before including Windows headers to workaround this issue.
 To workaround the incompatibility with these macros, GLM will systematically undef these macros if they are defined.

+### <a name="section7_13"></a> 7.13.
+Constant expressions support

+GLM has some C++ <a href="http://en.cppreference.com/w/cpp/language/constexpr">constant expressions</a> support.
+However, GLM automatically detects the use of SIMD instruction sets through compiler arguments to populate its implementation with SIMD intrinsics.
+Unfortunately, GCC and Clang doesn't support SIMD instrinsics as constant expressions.
+To allow constant expressions on all vectors and matrices types, define GLM\_FORCE\_PURE before including GLM headers.

 ---
 ## <a name="section8"></a> 8.
 Code samples